ronmarasigan/PIP/README.md

 ## Installation

 * Download PIP and extract
-* Open the root .htaccess and change `RewriteBase` if required
+* Open the root `.htaccess` and change `RewriteBase` if required
 * Navigate to `application/config/config.php` and fill in your `base_url`
 * You are ready to rock!
+Point your browser to your `base_url` and hopefully see a welcome message.

 ## Documentation